 The Shepadoodle is a beautifully balanced dog who would suit many families.
 All you need is a bit of space, time to physically exercise him and the patience to accept all the doggy kisses in the world.

-Just remember that as he is a relatively new designer dog you should be prepared to accept, and love, any characteristic, appearance and temperament of either parent.
+Just remember that as he is a relatively new designer dog.
+You’ll need to be prepared to accept, and love, any characteristic, appearance, and temperament of either parent.
 But, whatever combination he inherits, you can be sure that you will have a canine companion that everyone will fall in love with.